0x0zAgency/TinySVG/README.md

 You can also add on functionality via the registerTag method and register your own conversion and parse methods.

 Heres a quick rundown on parse and conversion methods.
 Conversion methods are used when taking SVG to tinySVG, and parseMethods are for returning tinySVG back to SVG.
-It does this by defining matching the SVG tag name to the conversion method.
+It does this by matching the SVG tag to the conversion method via its tag name.
 We define new conversion methods by using the lowercase SVG/HTML tag name, for example:

 ```js